MatHatter/olr_python/olr_python_package/README.md

 The olr function runs all the possible combinations of linear regressions with all of the dependent variables against the independent variable and returns the statistical summary of either the greatest adjusted R-squared or R-squared term.
-Adding an additional explanatory variable to the regression equation increases the R-squared or adjusted R-squared terms even if the variable is not 'significant'.
-Thus, adjusted R-squared was preferred, and this was developed in order to eliminate that conundrum.
+R-squared increases with the addition of an explanatory variable whether it is 'significant' or not, thus this was developed to eliminate that conundrum.
+Adjusted R-squared is preferred to overcome this phenomenon, but each combination will still produce different results and this will return the best one.

 dataset = pd.read_csv('C:\Rstuff\olr\inst\extdata\oildata.csv') <br />